wjenh/pidp1-mods/Docs/UsingDCS2.md

 Rcr, rch, tcb, and tcc use the low 6 bits in flexo mode, else the low 8 bits.

 For rch and rcr, the action on an error depends upon if flexo mode is enabled.
-For flexo, for no character ready the low 6 bits returned will be FLEX_NCHAR, 013.
+For flexo, for no character ready the low 6 bits returned will be flxnch.
-For any error, the low 6 bits returned will be FLEX_ERR, 076.
+For any error, the low 6 bits returned will be flxerr.

 For 8-bit mode, if no character is available IO register bits 0 and 1 will both be 1 and the other bits unchanged.
 If any other error occurs, bit 0 will be set, bit 1 cleared, and the rest of the register set to the full